 If you get a job here: kudos to you!
-In my opinion it is one of the most beautiful, safest places in the world.
-It has so much to offer, especially for the nature lovers.
-Switzerland is full of scientists, bankers, inventors, IT people – it is a really nice society here.
-The beginning of life in Switzerland can be a bit frustrating (if you do it all by yourself), but don’t be discouraged, it is really worth coming here.
+In my opinion, it is one of the most beautiful and safest places in the world.
+It has so much to offer, especially for nature lovers.
+Switzerland is full of scientists, bankers, inventors, IT people – it is a friendly and extremely diverse society here.

 - Rent prices and how to rent an apartment in Switzerland

-- Transport prices (cars, import, train, trams)
+- Public transport prices (cars, import, train, trams)

-- Food (best shops to buy food)
+- Food & Restaurant prices & shops to buy cheap food/ingredients

 - Utilities (water, internet, electricity)